obriencj/koji-smoky-dingo/docs/commands/list-component-builds.rst

    -f NVR_FILE, --file NVR_FILE
                          Read list of builds from file, one NVR per line.
                          Specify - to read from stdin.
-   --strict              Error if any of the NVRs do not resolve into a real
-                         build.
-Otherwise, bad NVRs are ignored.

  Components of tagged builds:
    --tag TAG             Look for components of builds in this tag